Jungle Book, www.EFLsuccess.com

 Synopsis: The following summary is adapted from http://www.gardearts.org/doc/6/Disney%20Kids%20Cinderella-Jungle%20Book.pdf; titles in quotation marks are songs.

-An orphaned boy, Mowgli, is raised by wolves in an Indian jungle, but when Shere Kahn, the tiger, returns to that part of the jungle, Bagheera, the panther, plans to guide him to the safety of the man-village.
-Kaa, the snake, interrupts their first night.
-At first Bagheera doesn’t notice Kaa, but he wakes up just in time to divert Kaa’s attention; then Mowgli pushes the huge snake out of the tree.
+An orphaned boy, Mowgli, is raised by wolves in an Indian jungle, but when Shere Kahn (the tiger) returns to that part of the jungle, Bagheera (the panther) plans to guide Mowgli to the safety of the man-village.
+Kaa (the snake) interrupts their first night.
+At first, Bagheera doesn’t notice Kaa, but he wakes up just in time to divert Kaa’s attention; then Mowgli pushes the huge snake out of the tree.
 Next they encounter a herd of elephants (“Colonel Hathi’s March”), and Bagheera rescues Mowgli one more time.
-Then they meet Baloo, a lazy bear, who “adopts” Mowgli.
+Then they meet Baloo (a lazy bear), who “adopts” Mowgli.
 While Baloo is singing (“The Bare Necessities”), a group of monkeys kidnaps Mowgli.
 The monkeys take him to their leader, King Louie.
-While King Louie tells Mowgli that he wants to learn how to be a man (“I Wan’na Be Like You”), Baloo, in disguise, distracts King Louie, while Bagheera rescues the boy.
-Bagheera convinces Baloo that Mowgli isn’t safe in the jungle, but when Baloo tells Mowgli, he runs away again, and is almost caught by Kaa (“Trust in Me”) and the tiger.
+King Louie tells Mowgli that he wants to learn how to be a man (“I Wan’na Be Like You”).
+While King Louis is singing, Baloo (in disguise) distracts the monkeys, while Bagheera rescues the boy.
+Bagheera convinces Baloo that Mowgli isn’t safe in the jungle, but when Baloo tells Mowgli, he runs away again.
+Mowgli is tricked and caught by Kaa (“Trust in Me”), but gets away.
 When hope is almost gone, Mowgli is befriended by the Vultures (“That’s What Friends Are For”).
-Shere Khan arrives, but before he can attack, Baloo appears, rallying the other jungle creatures into battle.
+Shere Khan arrives, but before he can attack, Baloo appears, rallying the Vultures into battle.
 The battle is exciting, and it has a surprise ending I don’t want to spoil!
 Eventually, Mowgli “accidentally” ends up at the man-village, where a beautiful girl (Shanti) makes Mowgli face the choice between his desire to stay in the jungle, and this new feeling of wanting to be near Shanti and people of his own kind.